fickryiman/Free-PC-Games/README.md

 # Free-PC-Games
-Free-PC-Games is a Single Page Application that shows the current trending free games for the PC Platform (data source is taken from FreeToGame API); This application retrieves game data and displays it to the user for informative purposes in a well-structured and interactive UI.
+Free-PC-Games is a Single Page Application that shows the current trending free games for the PC Platform (data source is taken from FreeToGame API); This application retrieves games data and displays it to the user for informative purposes in a well-structured and interactive UI.

 <h1>Free-PC-Games</h1>